gofhilman/battleship/README.md

 ## To Do

+- Subscribe TURN
+- Create grid and status render functions
-- Create the main game
+- Create attack scheme